vanviegen/webcentral/README.md

       - `packages` is an array of packages to install on the base system.
 This only works on base systems that offer either `apt-get` (Debian/Ubuntu) or `apk` (Alpine) as a means to install them.
 This is just a shortcut for prepending `commands`.
       - `mounts` is an array of directories in the context of the Docker container that should be persisted.
 The directories can be absolute or relative to the Docker workdir (`/app`).
 In the host system, empty directories that don't exist yet are automatically created in the `mounts/` directory.
 The `/app` directory itself is always mounted.
       - `http_port` is the TCP port within the container that the HTTP server will be running on.
 It defaults to 8000.
+      - `app_dir` is the directory with the Docker container to which the host's project directory will be mounted.
+It defaults to `/app`.
+      - `mount_app_dir` can be set to `false` in order to prevent the host's project directory from being mounted.

     Example `webcentral.ini` using PHP from the host system:
     ```ini
     command = php -S 0.0.0.0:$PORT -file test.php
     ```

     And using PHP from a Docker image:
     ```ini
     command = php -S 0.0.0.0:$PORT -file test.php